Ofgem has assured Scottish Government no blackouts will happen over winter, says minister

-Ofgem has assured Scottish Government no blackouts will happen this winter, according to Michael Matheson following energy price cap hike
+Energy price cap: Ofgem has assured Scottish Government no blackouts will happen this winter, according to Michael Matheson following price hike

-No blackouts will take place this winter as gas and electricity needs will be met, according assurances the energy regulator has given to the Scottish Government.
+No blackouts will take place in Scotland this winter as gas and electricity needs will be met, a key Scottish minister has claimed, based on assurances received from the UK’s energy regulator.

-Michael Matheson, energy secretary, said the Scottish Government has been given assurances there will be no blackouts this year as energy markets will be "similar to last winter”.
+Energy secretary Michael Matheson said the Scottish Government has been given assurances there would be no blackouts this year as energy markets will be "similar to last winter”.

-Mr Matheson said he had a discussion with Ofgem international grid last week who were “confident” on the issue after warnings the UK Government could face potential blackouts.
+It comes as the boss of Scottish Power warned the 80 per cent rise in the energy price cap would be “truly catastrophic” for millions, while Nicola Sturgeon claimed the spike was is “simply unaffordable”.

-The minister’s comments come after energy regulator Ofgem announced the typical household energy bill will hit £3,549 a year from October.
+The First Minister said the energy price cap rise must be cancelled, and Scottish Power chief executive Keith Anderson said only a big solution can “shelter people from the worst this winter”.

 Most Popular